-Protecting young people online means thinking beyond the school environment.
-With the advance of Internet technologies and connectivity, pupils increasingly will have access to personal devices not covered by School networks and therefore the emphasis should be on educating all users as to the risks involved and their obligation to act responsibly whilst online.
-As abuse can take place wholly online and technology may be used to facilitate offline abuse.
+- Protecting young people online means thinking beyond the school environment.
+With the advance of Internet technologies and connectivity, pupils increasingly will have access to personal devices not covered by School networks and therefore the emphasis should be on educating all users as to the risks involved and their obligation to act responsibly whilst online. - As abuse can take place wholly online and technology may be used to facilitate offline abuse, the designated safeguarding lead (DSL) has responsibility for "understanding the filtering and monitoring systems and processes in place" as part of their remit. - Additionally "an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring" should be included in safeguarding and child protection training at induction for all staff. - Appropriate filtering and monitoring technology on school devices and school networks form part of its work in this area. - The school should work to mee the cyber security standards for schools and colleges